flutter/website/src/release/breaking-changes/notifications.md

 ---
 title: Removing Notification.visitAncestor
-description: Notifications only traverse parents that are notification listeners.
+description: Notifications only traverse ancestors that are notification listeners.
 ---

 ## Summary

-Notifications are more efficient by traversing only parents that are notification listeners.
+Notifications are more efficient by traversing only ancestors that are notification listeners.

 ## Context